vtphan/topk/README.md

 ```go
 func (h *Heap) Pop() int
 ```
-Return the ID of the worst item among the top K items that are being kept.
+Delete and return the ID of the worst item among the top K items that are being kept.

 #### func (*Heap) Push